open/close all folders

 - Tokyo getting destroyed nuclear-style in the opening shot, and then the dogs and the spy getting killed in AKIRA.
 The spy's death was especially bloody, just to drive home the point that, no, even though it's animated, this is not for kids.

-- Space Runaway Ideon The opening to ''Be Invoked'' has main character Cosmo Yuki witnesses his love interest being killed by a Buff Clan attack.
-The movie even shows her severed head in the reflection of Cosmo's helmet!
+- Space Runaway Ideon The opening to ''Be Invoked'' has main character Cosmo Yuki witness how one of his two love interests, Kitty, is horribly killed by a Buff Clan attack.
+The movie even shows the poor girl's severed head in the reflection of Cosmo's helmet!
 It gets worse from there.

 - The opening of Karin has a large amount of nudity that has nothing to do with what actually happens in the anime.

-- The three thugs getting killed by Guts in the bar scene from Berserk, including one getting slashed in half with his BFS.
+- The three thugs getting killed by Guts in the bar scene from the anime, including one getting slashed in half with his BFS.

-- The manga manages to take its opening Up to Eleven and has Guts, in a totally superfluous non-sequitur, sexing up and killing a female demon just to establish himself as a stone-cold Bad Ass, which the aforementioned bar scene does aptly, without flying in the face of his later characterization.
+- The manga manages to take its opening Up to Eleven and has Guts, in a totally superfluous non-sequitur, sexing up and killing a female demon just to establish himself as a stone-cold badass.
+This is generally considered to be Early Installment Weirdness by the fans, as Guts is revealed later in the story to have an aversion to sex or even being touched in general, making that scene completely out-of-character for him.
+And then we find out said female demon is the one that ate Corkus alive during the Eclipse.

 - The first movie's opening scene throws us headlong into a castle siege and ends with Guts killing the giant Bazuso in very bloody fashion.

-- Or the actual nudity in the scene of the Major's body being built.
+- The Your Head A-Splode scene from the opening of Ghost in the Shell.
+To say nothing about the quasi-nudity of the optical camouflage suit, or the actual nudity in the scene of the Major's body being built.

 - Black Lagoon shows off guns, Stripperific outfits, and swearing before you even get through the opening song.